DHRI-Curriculum/Data-and-Ethics/lessons.md

 While tiny data is a really popular method of structuring and organizing data, it is not the only way to do so.
 Depending on the type of data you have, it is also not always the best way to structure data.

+## Evaluation

+Tiny data format only allows one value per cell.
+- True*
+- False

+Do you think you can explain the rules of tidy data structuring?

 ## Challenge: Tidy Data
 1. Looking at the `moSmall.csv` dataset, there are a couple of columns with nested information that don't follow the rules of tidy data.
 Can you identify at least 2 of the columns that demonstrates this?
 2. Would you convert `moSmall.csv` to follow the tidy data format?
 Can you demonstrate how you would do so?